TGOlson/patchwork/README.md

 **Set the number of unique patch styles for smart rendering**

-If you've played around with the Patchwork a little you might notice that sometimes similar patches can become aligned and look like columns, like this:
+If you've played around with Patchwork a little you might notice that sometimes similar patches can become aligned and look like columns, like this:

 ![Alignment](./img/align1.png)